palkan/action_policy/tutorial/PLAN.md

 ```

 **Key concepts:**
+- `CommentPolicy#show?` for direct-access protection on internal comments
 - `relation_scope` for ActiveRecord filtering
 - `authorized_scope` in controllers
 - Pre-check in admin means scoping returns all (admin bypasses)